abdrahmansoltan/Learning-Notes/Computer Science/Data Structures & Algorithms/5-PS-Arrays.md

         if k != 0:
             remainder = total % k
         # If the remainder is in the dictionary, check if the difference between the current index and the index of the remainder is greater than 1 -> len(subarray) >= 2
-        if remainder not in remaindersDict:
+        if remainder in remaindersDict:
-            # If the remainder is not in the dictionary, add it to the dictionary
+            if i - remaindersDict[remainder] > 1: # Handle the case when the first element is a multiple of k return True
+        else:
             remaindersDict[remainder] = i
-        elif i - remaindersDict[remainder] > 1:
-            return True

     return False
 ```